iavofficial/IAVFrontendFramework/README.md

   "promote_programming": "Programming is fun!"
 }
 ```
 The key *option_name* is mandatory.
 The corresponding value will be listed in the language selection menu.
 You can find the translation keys used by the framework [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/Internationalization-keys-used-by-the-framework).
-(You will need these to internationalize certain framework components like error messages of the *AWSLoginView*.)
+(You will need these to internationalize certain framework components like error messages of the *AWSAuthenticationView*.)

 To specify dialects like the german dialect in Switzerland follow the following schema for keys (underscore is important):
 >Key for german: "de"\